AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

 the DRM19 mechanism and the simulation is conducted starting with a coarse resolution :math:`d_{l,0}/\delta_x = 3.5` (3.5 grid cells in the flame thermal thickness) and progressively refined to :math:`d_{l,0}/\delta_x = 110` using AMR.
-Note that the simulation is carried for about 30 :math:`\tau_f = d_{l,0} / S_{l,0}` ensuring that initial numerical noise introduced by interpolating the Cantera solution onto the cartesian grid is completely removed.
+Note that the simulation is carried for about 30 :math:`\tau_f = d_{l,0} / S_{l,0}` before adding refinement levels ensuring that initial numerical noise introduced by interpolating the Cantera solution onto the cartesian grid is completely removed.

-The `PeleLMeX` results obtained with the finest grid are compared to that of Cantera in the following figure.
+The `PeleLMeX` results obtained with the finest grid are compared to that of Cantera in :numref:`PMFLMeXCantera`.
 Profiles of major and intermediate species as well as temperature across the flame front are displayed, with Cantera results shown as black ticked lined underlying each continuous line obtained with `PeleLMeX`, demonstrating the solver accuracy.

 .. figure:: images/validations/PremixedFlame/LMeX_DRM19_Phi0p9.png
+   :name: PMFLMeXCantera
    :align: center
-   :figwidth: 60%
+   :figwidth: 50%

+   : One-dimentional flame profiles with PeleLMeX and Cantera (underlying black dashed lines)

-It is interesting to see how resolution affect the accuracy of `PeleLMeX` results.
-The following table shows the laminar flame speed, obtained by numerically integrating the fuel consumption rate, at increasing level of refinement.
-For each AMR level addition, simulation are conducted for about 10 :math:`\tau_f`, until the flame speed stabilize.
-With only a handful of cells across the flame thermal thickness, the flame speed is recovered with an accuracy close to 1.0%.
+It is interesting to see how resolution affect the prediction of `PeleLMeX`.
+The :numref:`PMFTableResolution` shows the laminar flame speed, obtained by numerically integrating the fuel consumption rate, at increasing level of refinement.
+For each AMR level addition, simulation are conducted for about 10 :math:`\tau_f`, until the flame speed stabilizes.
+With only a handful of cells across the flame thermal thickness, the flame speed is recovered with an accuracy close to 1.5%.

 .. list-table:: Effect of resolution on the laminar flame speed
+    :name: PMFTableResolution
+    :align: center
     :widths: 50 25 25 25 25 25 25
     :header-rows: 1